rshdhere/figure-ai/README.md

 this website showcases my UI/UX skills
+1st winner at state-level CSI(Computer Society of India) DESIGN-A-THON

-completely redesign-ed the https://www.figure.ai/ website and introduced a new feature called prisma.ai (only design) tech stack =
+completely reimagined-ed the https://www.figure.ai/ website and introduced a new feature called prisma.ai (only design) tech stack =
 - vite
 - javascript/typescript